marcoshsq/The_Self-taught_Data_Scientist/README.md

 The main curriculum is divided into five sections: Fundamentals of Data Science, Mathematics, Computing and Programming, Databases and Big Data and Artificial Intelligence.

 Section 01 focuses on the basics of the Data field, and what advantages the use of data can bring.
 Section 02 is intended to be a boost to my math studies, but with a greater focus on computational math and modeling.
 Section 03 is about learning to code, in addition to other computer science related topics.
 Section 04 is all about Databases and Big Data, it´s tools and applications.
 And lastly, Section 05 is focused on Artificial Intelligence, and is the longest part of this specialization.

-After the main curriculum, I've added a section with books and other relevant bibliographies, and a section focused on soft skills and specific skills in some domains that I'm interested in.

-Okay, so without further ado, let's get to work!

 ##